raharuu/raharuu.github.io/_posts/2022-05-22-BlueprintPureFunctions.md

 ---
 title: "Blueprint Pure...
 Yes?
 No?
 It's Complicated"
-excerpt: "Blueprint Pure functions can be easily misused, causing unnecessary performance loss and unexpected output, learn how to safely use blueprint pure in your unreal projects"
+description: "Blueprint Pure functions are widely misused, causing performance loss, unexpected output, and bugs.
+Learn how to use blueprint pure efficiently."
+excerpt: "To avoid misusing Pure functions, you can follow a simple rule: Never connect an..."
 categories:
   - Unreal
 tags:
   - Unreal Engine
   - Blueprint Pure
 ---

-## Creating a Pure Function Node
+# Blueprint Pure Functions

-You can create a pure function in Unreal Engine by ticking the **“Pure”** tickbox in the details panel of a blueprint function.
+You can create a pure function in Unreal Engine by ticking the **“Pure”** tick box in the details panel of a blueprint function.
 Alternatively, in C++ - you can set a function as `const` or `BlueprintPure` (both will give the same Pure style node in blueprint).

     UPROPERTY(BlueprintCallable)
     float GetHealth() const { return Health; }